stelcodes/nuzzle/README.md

   (nuzz/publish pages))
 ```

-Call the `site/develop` or `site/publish` functions by invoking the Clojure CLI tool alias from `deps.edn`:
+Call the `site/develop` or `site/publish` functions from the command line:
 ```bash
 # Using Babashka (my preference)
 bb clojure -T:site develop